GiedriusS/TwitchNotifier/README.md

 # TwitchNotifier
 A simple python application that sits in the background and notifies you when some channel you follow comes up online or goes offline.

 Optionally it can only check for offline/online channels once and exit using options -n/--online or -f/--offline.
 Also, if you pass -u/--user USER(,USER) then TwitchNotifier will only check the status of USER(,USER) and exit.
 Atleast -c/--nick or -u/--user has to be passed.
-If both are then -u/--user takes precendence.
+If both are then -u/--user takes precedence.

 Uses twitch v3 api.